-HEIRS OF THE KINGDOM.
+HEIRS OF THE KINGDOM

 "Who shall ascend into the hill [literally mountain, symbol of kingdom] of Jehovah? or who shall stand in his holy place [temple]?
-He that hath clean hands and a pure heart."-Psa.
-24:3, 4.
+He that hath clean hands and a pure heart."
+Psa.
+24:3,4

-The city of Jerusalem was built upon a mountain top a double top; for it was separated by the valley Tyropœon into two parts.
+The city of Jerusalem was built upon a mountain top-a double top; for it was separated by the valley Tyropoeon into two parts.
 Still it was one city, surrounded by one wall, with bridges connecting the two divisions.
-On the higher of these two mountain tops the temple of God was built.
-Thus the typical city illustrated the one Kingdom of God with its two phases, and showed the higher position of the spiritual phase-the spiritual temple, not of earthly origin, but of a new, heavenly or spiritual nature (Heb.
+On one of these mountain tops the Temple was built.
+This might be understood to symbolize the union of the kingly and the priestly qualities in the glorified Church; or, the one Kingdom of God with its two phases-the spiritual temple, not of earthly origin, but of a new, heavenly or spiritual nature (Heb.
 9:11), separate from, yet united with, the earthly phase.

-David refers to the two places.
+David appears to refer to the two places.
 It was an honor to be of the city at all, and a still greater honor to ascend into the holy temple, into the sacred precincts of which only the priests were permitted to enter.
 And David shows that purity of life and honesty of heart are necessary to any who would attain either honor.
 They that would be of the Royal Priesthood are exhorted to purity, even as the high priest of our profession is pure, if they would be accounted worthy of joint-heirship with him.
 And he that hath this hope in him purifieth himself, even as he is pure.
-This. as ' already shown, is a purity of intent, reckoned to us as absolute or actual purity, Christ's imputed purity supplying our unavoidable deficiency, and compensating for our unavoidable weaknesses, while we walk after the spirit, and not after the flesh.
+This, as already shown, is a purity of intent, reckoned to us as absolute or actual purity, Christ's imputed purity supplying our unavoidable deficiency, and compensating for our unavoidable weaknesses, while we walk after the spirit and not after the flesh.

-But let it not be forgotten that purity, sincerity and entire consecration to God are essential to all those who would enter the Kingdom of God in either phase.
+But let it not be forgotten that purity, sincerity, and entire consecration to God are essential to all those who would enter the Kingdom of God in either phase.
 It was thus with those ancient worthies who will inherit the earthly phase of the kingdom under Christ.
 They loved righteousness and hated iniquity, and were deeply grieved and penitent when overtaken by a fault, or stumbled by a weakness or besetment.
 So, too, it has been with the faithful of the Gospel age; and so it will be with all in the Millennial age, when the spirit of God, the spirit of truth, is poured upon all flesh.
-The overcomers of that age will also need to strive for purity of heart and life, if they would have a right under God's arrangement to enter into the city-the kingdom prepared for them from the foundation of the world -the original dominion restored.
+The overcomers of that age will also need to strive for purity of heart and life, if they would have a right under God's arrangement to enter into the city-the kingdom prepared for them from the foundation of the world-the original dominion restored.

-THE IRON RULE.
+THE IRON RULE